mikyll/Mobile-Systems-M/flashcards.md

 > NB: dedicated hardware solutions are tyically better (more accuracy and precision), but tend to increase device size and energy consumption.

 #### What is **GPS** and how does it work?
-Global Positioning System (GPS) is a positioning and navigation system that exploits specific hardware.
+Global Positioning System (GPS) is a positioning and navigation system that exploits dedicated hardware.
 The reference points are satellites that orbits at over 18.000km from the surface of the planet.
 GPS is based on:
 - **lateration** for the localization of nodes.
 With 3 satellites we have 3 spheres (3D points), that indicate 2 points, but typically only one is located on the planet surface;
 - **ToA** (Time of Arrival) to calculate distances.
 Satellites send packets containing a timestamp;